 In mindfulness we let go of distraction to return to the breath.
 After a little while we may enter "access concentration" where we are less distracted.

 We may push distractions away so far they do not return and all there is is breath.
 Time has stopped and keeping the focus in the breath has become effortless, flow state.

 This is Dyana or Jhana.
-The place where you step back into the garden of the mind and the work of tending the garden is the same work as enjoying it.
+The place where you step back into the garden of the mind and the work of tending the garden is the same as the work of enjoying the garden.

 Mindfulness is the practise of relaxed focus, alert but rested awareness.
 Mind calm like a still lake, reflecting what it sees.
 The aim of the practise of mindfulness is the cultivation of the habit of conscious awareness.
 Habits maketh a person.
 Our character is mostly comprised of habits so practised we're not aware of them, unconscious habits.
 Mindfulness casts light into the dark of the unconscious.